ropensci/roadoi/README.md

 * `url`: the canonical DOI URL
 * `year`: year of publication

+Note that fields to be returned might change according to the [oaDOI.org API specs](https://oadoi.org/api)

 #### Any API restrictions?

 There are no API restrictions.
 However, providing your email address when using this client is required by oaDOI.org.
-Set email address in your `.Rprofile` file with the option `roadoi_email` when you are tired to type in your email address every time you want to call oadDOI.
+Set email address in your `.Rprofile` file with the option `roadoi_email` when you are too tired to type in your email address every time you want to call oadDOI.

 ```r
 options(roadoi_email = "name@example.com")